amnotafraid/ninja-directory/README.md

 # Net Ninja Tutorial

-The [Net Ninja Youtube Tutorial Lesson 26](https://www.youtube.com/watch?v=Fb9o2uwRAk0) was published on September 13, 2016.
+The [Net Ninja Youtube Tutorial Lesson 27](https://www.youtube.com/watch?v=YEizFZ6eaas) was published on September 13, 2016.

+* In the directory.component.html, I needed to add [ngModelOptions]="{standalone:true}" to the new <input ../>s
+* In the directory.component.ts, I needed to add a name and belt variable to go with the model in the new form.

 Below the horizontal line is readme that Angular 2 kindly generated for me.
 ---